 Prior to joining the Firm, Joseph worked as an intern for the Honorable John Schlesinger of the Circuit Court for the 11th Judicial Circuit, Miami-Dade County, Florida.
 He also worked as a case clerk for a national law firm.

 - Part of the litigation team that achieved a $100 million settlement on behalf of a Class consisting of 179 real estate investors.
 The settlement resolved claims that one of the largest commercial real estate firms in the world, and one of its employees, concealed and failed to alert our clients to an on-going multi-million dollar embezzlement scheme.
-It is currently pending Court approval.

 - Represented the vacation ownership company Bluegreen in putative class action brought in federal court under the Telephone Consumer Protection Act.
 After filing a motion to dismiss on behalf of Bluegreen, the named plaintiff voluntarily dismissed his claims with prejudice.